Aircraft design 1

 Identify

-Required capabilities to design a series aircraft:
+Critical capabilities to reduce the time needed to design a series aircraft:

 • Design a new aircraft in an existing series [tacit].